Pastoral Letter, 18th March 2020.

 First: this is an exceptional time under the hand of God, in which we can reflect (on our life, our church, our community), pray (for the sick, for medical professionals, for the unsaved, for our own fellowship, for our mission partners), and offer what help we can.

 Second: look to reach outwards - especially to elderly or vulnerable neighbours; and to fellow church members.
-Practically, if you don't have access to the secure online church address book please email firstname.lastname@example.org (or ring me on 01277 217367); this is an important way for us to stay in touch with each other
+Practically, if you don't have access to the secure online church address book please email firstname.lastname@example.org; this is an important way for us to stay in touch with each other

 Third: prioritize Lord's Day worship.
 Later this week I'll be in touch with a practical plan (probably involving a bit of technology) to enable church members in their own homes to engage in personal or family worship.
 The aim will be that we gather together simultaneously - to hear God's word read and preached, to pray, to sing.
 Online Christian resources won't and shouldn't feel the same as gathering together with our own church family.
 But let me urge you strongly to make Sunday morning at home - in whatever form it evolves - part of your weekly discipline for as long we're unable physically to meet.